 - Devotion. – Devotion is as it sounds – devoting your being to the way of your beliefs.
 That can be spiritual or religious practices.

 - Gratitude. – Spiritual gratitude is the whole feeling and showing complete appreciation for people, circumstances, and possessions in our lives, no matter what they are.
 That allows us to see past the need for items and material things, searching for a higher state of being.

 - Heartfulness. – Heartfulness allows people to live according to what they feel in their heart is right.
 We can refine those feelings through various other spiritual practices.
-However, they all have the same goal in mind, to live how your heart feels best.
+However, they all have the same goal: to live how your heart feels best.

 - Life purpose. – Finding your life purpose is one thing that everyone would like to know.
-Some people dedicate themselves to find out what their purpose is.
-However, they do that through various methods that you have seen so far and will see soon.
+Some people dedicate themselves to finding out what their purpose is.
+However, they do that through various methods you have seen and will see soon.

 - Philanthropy. – Giving to others is a great way to raise your personal vibration.
 When you know that people do not have the same as you, you get a higher sense of being by helping them out.